DominicMachado/DominicMachado.github.io/docs/latn-199-f20/course-objectives.md

 -	Translate complex Latin sentences into clear English
 - Analyze sentence structure in Latin and English and explain how these structures create meaning
 - Use basic resources such as a dictionary and commentary to enhance your understanding of the passage
 - Articulate how close attention to language can produce interesting readings of literary texts
+- Talk about the ancient sources on the Carthaginian general, Hannibal